AterLux/PhpSimpleExpression/README.md

 * Logical opartaions: `&` (logical and), `|` (logical or), `^^` (logical exclusive or)
 * Comparison: `=` (equals), `<>` or `!=` (not equals), `>` (greater than), `>=` (greater than, or equal), `<` (less than), `<=` (less than or equal)
 * Ternary conditional operator <condition> `?` <expression_if_true> [`:` <expression_if_false>] (If 'false' part is omited, it considered as an empty string)
-* Implicit string concatenation (expressions without operators in between are considered as a concatenation of their string values)
+* String concatenation operator '#'.
+Also optional implicit string concatenation mode available (expressions without operators in between are considered as a concatenation of their string values)
 * Parentheses
 * Function calls
 * Named constants